A web of confusion

 Finally, the design of most websites goes against the most obvious principle: keep it simple.
 Don’t cover the page with writing and images, and don’t make the following of links too complex.
 On the homepage, keep individual items apart from each other with plenty of white space, and only include information that will clearly be helpful to those accessing the page.
 Of the 14 websites I looked at, five even put so much on the page that it forces the user to scroll down to find key information, an absolute no-no in the design of internet home pages.

 It seems to me that all this is another sign that many universities don’t have a proper understanding of the key objectives of PR, and in particular that they don’t really appreciate the potential and pitfalls of websites.
 Mostly they have not properly considered what they want these sites to do for them, and therefore they don’t knowhow they should design them to achieve their purposes.
-Universities deal with very complex areas of knowledge, but when it comes to the internet they should, above all, keep it simple.Explore posts in the same categories: university comment below, or link to this permanent URL from your own site.
+Universities deal with very complex areas of knowledge, but when it comes to the internet they should, above all, keep it simple.university comment below, or link to this permanent URL from your own site.